electronut/ElectronutLabs-bluey/README.md

 ## Low Frequency Clock Source (LFCLKSRC)

-If the selected board has an external 32 kHz crystal connected, it will be used as the source for the low frequency clock.
-Otherwise the internal 32 kHz RC oscillator will be used.
+Bluey has an external 32 kHz crystal connected, thus, it will be used as the source for the low frequency clock.
+The internal 32 kHz RC oscillator can be used by removing the external crystal.
 The low frequency clock is used by the `delay(ms)` and `millis()` Arduino API's.

 Bluey has an additional menu item under `Tools -> Low Frequency Clock` that allows you to select the low frequency clock source.